Terasology/TutorialWorldGeneration/docs/tutorial/04_Facet-Modification.md

 }
 ```

-Dont miss the `@Updates` magic that allows this provider to be ordered correctly in relation to other facet providers.
+Don't miss the `@Updates` magic that allows this provider to be ordered correctly in relation to other facet providers.

 And we add it to our world builder: